ArieArya/hlp21-group-07/Sheets.md

 </ul>

 ## Message Functions
 Message functions are used in Sheets to update its model given certain events from the user (i.e. dragging mouse, clicking a HTML <a> tag to create a new symbol, changing symbol parameters through the HTML input tag, etc.).
-The list of message functions handled by sheets are shown below:
+In addition, as the purpose of Sheet is to integrate the functionalities of the Symbol and BusWire modules, messages from both lower-level modules are used to update the model within Sheets (i.e. its symbols and wires).

+### Message Functions Provided by Sheets
 ```F#
 type KeyboardMsg =
     | CtrlS | AltC | AltV | AltZ | AltShiftZ | DEL